Precious: Interpreting an Ideal

 If the intent is to avoid sensory overload, I understand the reluctance of jewelers to use various names for a gem, but, this practice is also a disservice to customers.
 Consider the following example:

 Perhaps the most obvious sign of a lack of appreciation of gemstones is the common use of the term "semiprecious".
-While in a famous retail store, GEMOLOGIST, a salesman noticed a couple examining, with obvious interest and appreciation, an attractive brooch set with green gems.
+This story illustrates.
+A salesman in a famous retail store noticed a couple examining, with obvious interest and appreciation, an attractive brooch set with green gems.
 The man ask about the stones in the piece.
-The "salesman,” if he could be called that, answered, "Oh, those are just semiprecious stones called tourmaline."
+The "salesman” answered; "Oh, those are just semiprecious stones called tourmaline."
 The prospective customers left the store immediately without looking further.

-This example points up a practice that is all too common among jewelers.
+This example points to a common attitude among jewelers.
 The word "semiprecious" implies second best.
 Therefore, the buying public, either lacking sufficient knowledge or unable to find them for sale by an appreciative dealer, buy synthetics or glass imitations.
 Why buy imitations over actual gems?
-Buying gems supports the thousands of people who bring them to you (see my note below) while actual gems also retain value if treated with love.v
+Buying gems supports the hundreds of thousands of people who bring them to you (see my note below) while actual gems also retain value if treated with love.v

 Agates are the least expensive gem discussed here.
 As someone who designs through the lens of fine fabrics and gardens, I prize agate for their endless, fascinating patterns.